larsrohwedder/larsrohwedder.github.io/teaching/dm898-25/plan.md

 In the lecture on September 23rd, we had the second part of topic Kernelization and Preprocessing (see [slides](lecture4.pdf)).
 We covered Chapter 2.6 (Sunflower Lemma) from the textbook and the role of preprocessing in practice on integer linear programming, based on Wolsey Chapter 7.6.

 Please note the annoncement regarding the project on ItsLearning.

+In the lecture on September 26th, we discussed exercise sheet 3.
+Then started with the topic branching (see [slides](lecture5.pdf)).
+We covered formalism of branching and Vertex Cover.
+We didn't get to the algorithm for Closest String yet.
 " %}

 Materials by topics